Everything Found In 'A Bad Idea' Category

 A glum Rivertown Groundhog Day committee assembled in the Mayor’s office.

-“What a balls-up!” cried the Mayor as he picked groundhog hairs from his jacket.
+“What a screw up!” cried the Mayor as he picked groundhog hairs from his jacket.
 “A poem about blood and exploding heads, and in front of all those kiddies!
 What the hell were you thinking, Bob?”

 “I didn’t write that!” protested Bob.
 “I put my poem in Ricky’s cage this morning.
 The scroll must have been switched.
 Sandra was looking after him all morning…”